J-1 Scholar Information

 Failure to comply jeopardizes UNO’s ability to sponsor the J-1 Program and could result in revocation of J-1 status for the participant and the loss of UNO’s J-1 program designation rights.J-1 Scholar Insurance Requirement:

 All UNO J-1 participants and dependents must be covered by health, emergency medical evacuation, and repatriation of remains insurance.
 The U.S. Department of State lists some minimum amounts but UNO requires additional insurance coverage.
 Failure to comply with the insurance requirement can lead to termination of the exchange visitor’s J-1 status.
+All exchange visitors (J-1) and any accompanying spouse and dependent(s) may also be subject to the requirements of the Affordable Care Act.

 - J-1 UNO Employees: All UNO benefits eligible J-1 scholars may be enrolled in health insurance through the benefits program (Blue Cross Blue Shield) but must also pay for an a supplemental rider from UNO Health Services to cover unlimited medical evacuation and repatriation to meet Department of State coverage requirements.